Technology and science available to those who preserve agrobiodiversity

-CAPFITOGEN has focused on innovative scientific strategies for conservation and efficient use of agricultural biodiversity.
-Particularly in recent years several techniques and methodologies have emerged that incorporate ecogeography and Geographic Information Systems (GIS) for the collection, conservation, characterization and efficient use of plant genetic resources, which has aroused great interest among curators and technicians.
-These methodologies include simplicity, scientifically proven efficiency and low cost.
-However, their daily use has been restricted by the lack of practical ways that allow its use.
-For this reason, the CAPFITOGEN programme defined as its main objective the development and subsequent transfer of practical tools necessary to implement the concepts of ecogeography and GIS utilities, adapted to the conditions of the National Conservation Programs for Plant Genetic Resources in Latin America.
-The tools are developed by the same research team that has published many of the methodologies and the transfer is done through classroom-based technical workshops (theoretical/practical).
+CAPFITOGEN has focused on innovative scientific strategies for conservation and efficient use of agrobiodiversity.
+Particularly in recent years several techniques and methodologies have emerged that incorporate ecogeography and geographic information systems (GIS) for the collection, conservation, characterization, and efficient use of plant genetic resources for food and agriculture, which has aroused great interest among curators and technicians.
+These methodologies include simplicity, scientifically proven efficiency, and low cost.
+However, their daily use has been restricted by the lack of practical ways that allow its utilization.
+For this reason, the CAPFITOGEN program defined as its main objective the development and subsequent transfer of practical tools necessary to implement the concepts of ecogeography and GIS utilities adapted to the conditions of the National Conservation Programs for Plant Genetic Resources in Latin America and the Caribbean.
+Then, the needs of technicians from other regions of the world were also considered.
+The result was the development of effective tools for PGRFA researchers, technicians, and curators fromanywhere in the world.
+This whole process had a special feature: the tools were developed by the same research team that has published many of the methodologies in scientific papers and the transfer was carried out through classroom-based technical workshops (theoretical/practical).